tmr08c/tmr08c.github.io/_posts/2015-04-09-private-class-methods.md

 Now neither method is private!

-The issue is `private_class_method` expects to take arguments - symbols, representing the names of methods it is to make private.
+The issue is `private_class_method` expects to take arguments, symbols, representing the names of methods it is to make private.

 This worked in our first example because, when defining a method, Ruby returns that method's name as a sybol